Design-system copy review with the Figma plugin

 The bottleneck in most design-review cycles isn't the visual work — it's the words.
 A staff content designer reviewing copy across 40 components for 12 product teams cannot scale.
 They miss things, they rush, they end up shipping "Submit" buttons they'd never have approved on a quiet Tuesday.

 The Figma plugin was built for this.
-A designer runs it on a frame before handoff; it grades every text layer against the 47 standards and highlights failures directly in the canvas.
+A designer runs it on a frame before handoff; it grades every text layer and highlights findings directly in the canvas.
 The staff reviewer spends their review cycle on the 15% ContentRX can't decide (strategic fit, brand-specific voice), not the 85% it can.

 This guide walks through what the plugin catches on a typical design-system component review, using a settings panel as the example.